APG Asset Management N.V. Sells 47,837 Shares of Neurocrine Biosciences, Inc. (NASDAQ:NBIX)

-Other institutional investors also recently made changes to their positions in the company.
-Whittier Trust Co. raised its stake in shares of Neurocrine Biosciences by 81.8% during the 1st quarter.
-Whittier Trust Co. now owns 260 shares of the company’s stock worth $25,000 after purchasing an additional 117 shares in the last quarter.
-First Horizon Corp increased its holdings in shares of Neurocrine Biosciences by 60.9% during the 4th quarter.
-First Horizon Corp now owns 272 shares of the company’s stock worth $26,000 after acquiring an additional 103 shares during the last quarter.
-Truvestments Capital LLC acquired a new position in shares of Neurocrine Biosciences during the 4th quarter worth approximately $26,000.
-CWM LLC increased its holdings in shares of Neurocrine Biosciences by 315.6% during the 1st quarter.
-CWM LLC now owns 374 shares of the company’s stock worth $36,000 after acquiring an additional 284 shares during the last quarter.
-Finally, First Horizon Advisors Inc. increased its holdings in shares of Neurocrine Biosciences by 57.9% during the 4th quarter.
-First Horizon Advisors Inc. now owns 668 shares of the company’s stock worth $63,000 after acquiring an additional 245 shares during the last quarter.
+Several other institutional investors and hedge funds also recently modified their holdings of the company.
+TD Asset Management Inc. boosted its position in shares of Neurocrine Biosciences by 8.3% during the first quarter.
+TD Asset Management Inc. now owns 195,085 shares of the company’s stock valued at $18,972,000 after buying an additional 14,930 shares during the last quarter.
+Stifel Financial Corp boosted its position in shares of Neurocrine Biosciences by 2.9% during the first quarter.
+Stifel Financial Corp now owns 31,861 shares of the company’s stock valued at $3,098,000 after buying an additional 896 shares during the last quarter.
+DSM Capital Partners LLC boosted its position in shares of Neurocrine Biosciences by 20.8% during the first quarter.
+DSM Capital Partners LLC now owns 1,348,507 shares of the company’s stock valued at $131,142,000 after buying an additional 232,127 shares during the last quarter.
+Meiji Yasuda Asset Management Co Ltd. boosted its position in shares of Neurocrine Biosciences by 9.1% during the first quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 4,900 shares of the company’s stock valued at $477,000 after buying an additional 410 shares during the last quarter.
+Finally, Clearbridge Investments LLC lifted its holdings in Neurocrine Biosciences by 19.1% during the first quarter.
+Clearbridge Investments LLC now owns 251,940 shares of the company’s stock worth $24,501,000 after acquiring an additional 40,410 shares during the period.
 Institutional investors own 99.71% of the company’s stock.

-In related news, Director Gary A. Lyons sold 10,000 shares of the business’s stock in a transaction dated Thursday, June 10th.
-The stock was sold at an average price of $100.27, for a total transaction of $1,002,700.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-4.30% of the stock is owned by insiders.
+In other news, Director Gary A. Lyons sold 10,000 shares of the business’s stock in a transaction dated Thursday, June 10th.
+The stock was sold at an average price of $100.27, for a total value of $1,002,700.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 4.30% of the company’s stock.

-Neurocrine Biosciences (NASDAQ:NBIX) last posted its earnings results on Tuesday, May 4th.
-The company reported $0.33 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.47 by ($0.14).
-Neurocrine Biosciences had a return on equity of 40.53% and a net margin of 38.45%.
-The business had revenue of $236.60 million for the quarter, compared to analysts’ expectations of $247.81 million.
-Equities research analysts predict that Neurocrine Biosciences, Inc. will post 2.31 EPS for the current year.
+Neurocrine Biosciences (NASDAQ:NBIX) last released its earnings results on Tuesday, May 4th.
+The company reported $0.33 earnings per share for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.14).
+Neurocrine Biosciences had a net margin of 38.45% and a return on equity of 40.53%.
+The company had revenue of $236.60 million during the quarter, compared to the consensus estimate of $247.81 million.
+Research analysts expect that Neurocrine Biosciences, Inc. will post 2.31 EPS for the current fiscal year.

-A number of research analysts recently weighed in on the company.
-The Goldman Sachs Group assumed coverage on Neurocrine Biosciences in a report on Tuesday, May 18th.
-They set a “neutral” rating and a $108.00 target price on the stock.
-TheStreet lowered Neurocrine Biosciences from a “b-” rating to a “c+” rating in a report on Monday, May 24th.
-SVB Leerink decreased their target price on Neurocrine Biosciences from $110.00 to $100.00 and set a “market perform” rating on the stock in a report on Thursday, May 6th.
-Mizuho decreased their price objective on Neurocrine Biosciences from $119.00 to $116.00 and set a “neutral” rating on the stock in a report on Monday, May 3rd.
-Finally, Zacks Investment Research lowered Neurocrine Biosciences from a “hold” rating to a “sell” rating in a report on Tuesday, May 18th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and a consensus price target of $123.24.
+Several brokerages have issued reports on NBIX.
+Zacks Investment Research lowered Neurocrine Biosciences from a “hold” rating to a “sell” rating in a research note on Tuesday, May 18th.
+TheStreet cut Neurocrine Biosciences from a “b-” rating to a “c+” rating in a research report on Monday, May 24th.
+Oppenheimer reduced their target price on Neurocrine Biosciences from $145.00 to $140.00 in a research report on Thursday, May 6th.
+Barclays upgraded Neurocrine Biosciences from an “equal weight” rating to an “overweight” rating and set a $110.00 target price for the company in a research report on Thursday, May 6th.
+Finally, The Goldman Sachs Group initiated coverage on Neurocrine Biosciences in a research report on Tuesday, May 18th.
+They set a “neutral” rating and a $108.00 target price for the company.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $123.24.

 Neurocrine Biosciences Profile